 4.4.4.
 Changing another user's password, access, or authorizations.

 4.4.5.
 Using an Iowa State University computing asset to actively engage in displaying, procuring, or transmitting material that is in violation of sexual harassment policy or laws, hostile workplace laws, or other illegal activity.

 4.4.6.
 Using an Iowa State University computing asset for any private purpose or for personal gain.

 Electronic communications are essential in carrying out the activities of the university and to individual communication among faculty, staff, students, and their correspondents.
-Individuals are required to know and comply with the university's policy on Mass Email and Effective Electronic Communication (see Resources below).
+Individuals should also read and follow the university's Mass Email and Effective Electronic Communication Guide (see Resources below).

 4.5.1.
-Sending unsolicited messages, including "junk mail" or other advertising material, to individuals who did not specifically request such material, except as approved under the policy on Mass Email and Effective Electronic Communication.
+Sending unsolicited messages, including "junk mail" or other advertising material, to individuals who did not specifically request such material, except as approved under the Mass Email and Effective Electronic Communication Guide.